slash4/Model01-Firmware/README-abg.md

 The Changes
 ===========

-* Arrow keys are properly homed to sit under the keys "JKL;".
+* Arrow keys are homed as an inverted-T under "IJKL", rather than in `vi` format.
-	The default keymap requires the user to change hand position.

 * Numpad is properly homed as per e.g. Kinesis and implements the standard Apple keypad layout for the non-numeric keys.
 It also fixes a bug where